Schizophrenia and Family: Coping with Schizophrenia

 Schizophrenia and family issues go hand-in-hand.
-Both children and young adults can develop the disorder (see Schizophrenia in Children).
+Both children and young adults can develop the disorder (see Schizophrenia in Children: Symptoms, Causes, Treatments).
 People with schizophrenia experience a profoundly distorted reality, commonly accompanied by hallucinations, paranoid delusions, language disturbances, fragmented thought patterns, and several other disturbing symptoms.

 Frequently, family members who care for their afflicted loved one experience a myriad of issues: mental stress, anxiety, self-doubt, exhaustion, frustration, and loss of social connections.
 Others blame the mentally ill person – developing resentment toward them, accusing them of selfishness and even sabotaging treatment strategies put in place by physicians.